Why did we need your Earth Stories?

 The things our parks and green spaces offer us have never been more important than they are now.
-The Covid 19 pandemic brought over the last 2 years meant we couldn’t do all the things we would normally do – visit our friends and family in their homes, go to the gym, go to school and play and learn with whoever we want to, go watch a film, see our colleagues in the office and so much more.
-The one thing that we have consistently been able to do since March 2020 has been to visit our parks and green spaces.
-They have become our classrooms and offices , our gyms, our meet up place for friends and family, entertainment spaces (when appropriate) – they have helped to keep our mind and bodies healthy.
+The restrictions the Covid 19 pandemic brought over the last 2 years meant we couldn’t do all the things we would normally have done but the one thing that we have consistently been able to do since March 2020 has been to visit our parks and green spaces.
+They became our classrooms and offices , our gyms, our meet up place for friends and family, entertainment spaces (when appropriate) – they helped to keep our mind and bodies healthy.

-Here is a short video from Hamira Sultan who is Director of the Birmingham FPA Project, Naturally Birmingham, telling her Earth Story.
+Here is a short video from Humera Sultan – Director of the Birmingham FPA Project, Naturally Birmingham, telling her Earth Story.

-You can see more Earth Stories on our Blog Page: https://naturallybirmingham.org/blog/ where you’ll find a wide range of stories, poems and videos.
+You can read some more Earth Stories on our Blog Page: https://naturallybirmingham.org/blog/ where you’ll find a wide range of stories, poems and videos.

-In return for nature always being there for us and never closing, we need to look after our parks and green space not just for us now, but for future generations.
+If we want nature in our city to always be there for us and never close, we need to look after our parks and green space not just for us now, but for future generations.
 Birmingham City Council Parks Service, green groups and volunteers have a huge job to make sure these spaces are well looked after and not only survive but also thrive and are welcoming to anyone who wants to use them.
-We have 591 public open green spaces throughout the City, and all of them need to be nurtured, supported, respected and made accessible to all those that need them.
+We have over 600 public open green spaces throughout the City, and all of them need to be nurtured, supported, respected and made accessible to all those that need them.

 Birmingham is a city of huge diversity – over 1.1 million residents, from over 180 nationalities speaking over 100 different languages.
 We want our green spaces to offer an opportunity for community cohesion, one of many ways all people of different social backgrounds, ethnicities, faiths, and generations can interact with and relate to each other in a positive way.
 We want to find ways to help that happen.